Law of the People's Republic of China: Commercial and economic law

+As a result of a trade war with the United States of America over violations of intellectual property rights of American corporations in the early 1990s, the People's Republic of China's trademark law has been modified and As of 1995 offers significant protections to foreign trademark-owners.

 Criminal law

 China's first post-1949 substantive and procedural Criminal Code was enacted in 1979.
 The 1979 Code followed the release of a new Constitution in 1978, and the fall of the Gang of Four in 1976.

 The Criminal Law of China (1997) defines numerous corruption-related offenses, the most common of which include: embezzlement, bribery, collective embezzlement, misappropriation, holding huge property with unidentified sources, misuse of authority, dereliction of duty, and fraud.

 In 2009, China amended its Criminal Law to set a low threshold for the prosecution of malicious cybercrimes and illegal data sales.
-In 2010, China prohibited admission of illegally obtained evidence in criminal cases.
+The primary laws regarding personal data security and privacy are the 2017 Cyber Security Law, the 2021 Data Security Law, and the 2021 Personal Information Protection Law.

 The present Criminal Code, The Criminal Law of the People's Republic of China (中华人民共和国刑法) is the product of extensive revisions, most recently passed on December 26, 2020 (the 11th Amendment to enact on March 1, 2021) which featured changes in response to recent social changes, some notable changes included the lowering of age that bears criminal responsibility to 16, and in the case of "committing crimes of intentional homicide, intentional harm", offenders of 14 to 16 of age would also bear criminal responsibility.

 The criminal conviction rate in China is over 99 percent.
 The harshness of criminal law in China has attracted heavy criticism or strong support, especially due to the insistence on capital punishment for many crimes.
 China accounts for the biggest number of criminals executed in the world per year, which has raised concerns among different human rights groups and international organizations.

 Criminal Procedure Law

 This Criminal Procedure Law of China (中华人民共和国刑事诉讼法) provides for all phases of the criminal process.
 This is distinct from the system of administrative punishments (including detention for periods of multiple years) and procedures which are governed under a separate system of laws and regulations.
 The criminal procedure law governs the conduct of investigations, including pre-trial detention, interrogation, surveillance, prosecution (by an institution called the "procuratorate") and the conduct of trials/the defense of the accused.
 However, the independence of the courts and institutions involved in the investigation, prosecution and trial of criminal offences in China remains challenged by the structure of the PRC's government and its organs.
 One example of the structural barriers to the independence of courts is the CCP political-legal committee system, by which "the Party has the power to instruct, monitor or scrutinize courts regarding specific decisions of individual cases or categories of cases that attract attention from the Party."

+In 2010, China prohibited admission of illegally obtained evidence in criminal cases.